mrmarganski/mkdoc/docs/bumpers.md

 * **Size:** The numbers must be at least **4 inches tall** with a **1/2-inch stroke** (thickness).
 * **Color:** The numbers must be **White** (or have a white outline).
 * **Placement:** The number must be clearly visible from all 4 sides of the robot.
-* **Application:** We utilize our shop's vinyl cutter or create custom heat-transfer decals to ensure the numbers do not peel off during heavy defense.
+* **Application:** We utilize our shop's vinyl cutter and heat-transfer methods to ensure the numbers do not peel off during heavy defense.